 Today we have thousands of clearance staff around the globe that enable shipments to move across often complex borders and regulatory regimes on a daily basis.
 With 15 million parcels sent daily on 670 aircraft, 425,000 team members and expert local knowledge on every continent, we have got the scale and infrastructure to handle all of your import and export requirements now and in the future.

 FedEx already handle and transport Dangerous Goods through its network in accordance with the relevant ADR and IATA rules and regulations.
 These are international rules and not solely bonded to the EU, therefore they will stay applicable to the UK after Brexit.

 This is still being negotiated between the UK and the EU.
 If a formal withdrawal treaty is not signed, the UK’s membership of the EU Single Market and the EU Customs Union will cease from October 31st*, 2019 at 11pm GMT.
 This outcome has become known as No Deal.

 In this scenario, the free movement of goods across borders between the UK and EU would end.
 A proposed transition period from March 2019 to December 2020, designed to give businesses additional time to respond to the changes, would not apply.
 Goods traded between the UK and the EU would be subject to the same requirements as third country goods under the World Trade Organisation rules, including the payment of duty and tax.

 Like all businesses we await further updates and details from the UK Government and EU authorities.
-As Brexit negotiations continue, FedEx and TNT are planning to be Brexit ready.
+As Brexit negotiations continue, FedEx is planning to be Brexit ready.
 Our dedicated cross functional Brexit working group is assessing potential impacts and building plans to ensure we can steer your business through whatever changes might be in store.